simpx/pmo/dev.md

 The basic format `app-name: command` allows for quick and simple service definition without additional configuration.

-**Note:** The name "servly" is reserved and cannot be used as an application name, to avoid conflicts with internal configuration directives.
+**Note:** The name "pmo" is reserved and cannot be used as an application name, to avoid conflicts with internal configuration directives.

 Examples: